-buffer_write(data, dtype)
+buffer_write (data, ctype=None, dtype=None)

 Write audio data from a buffer/bytes object to the file.

 Writes the contents of data to the file at the current read/write position.
 This also advances the read/write position by the number of frames that were written and enlarges the file if necessary.